kuzudb/kuzu-docs/docs/development/testing-framework.md

 Bob
 Carol
 Dan

+# Using hash with a query equivalent to the above
+-STATEMENT MATCH (a:person) RETURN a.fName LIMIT 4
+-CHECK_ORDER # order matters with hashes
+---- hash
+4 c921eb680e6d000e4b65556ae02361d2
 ```

+> **_Note:_** Any number of tokens may be in between the number of expected
+> values and the md5 hash.
+As such,
+> `4 values hashing to c921eb680e6d000e4b65556ae02361d2`
+> is an equivalent line

 Query results can also be stored in a file.
 By using `<FILE>:`, the testing
 framework reads the results from the file and compare to the actual query